KuhnTycoon/EyeQ/README.md

 Download this notebook and upload to a [Microsoft Azure Quantum Workspace](https://learn.microsoft.com/en-us/azure/quantum/).
 Alternatively, you may use a local Azure Python setup if you have one configured.

-The notebook has a dependency on `qiskit[optimization]`.
-If this set of packages is not available in your working environment, run the first code cell or run `pip install qiskit[optimization]` in your environment.
+The notebook has a dependency on `qiskit[optimization]` and `wget`.
+If this set of packages is not available in your working environment, run the 2nd and 3rd code cell (under Imports) or run `pip install qiskit[optimization] wget` in your environment.
 Restart your notebook's kernel if necessary.

 ## Usage